morinoko/kitchencoder/README.md

-A play repo to experiment with
+An experimental repo to play around with!